|

 separation between straight and curving geometries.
 In fact, the

-impossibility of the squaring of the circle proves that the spatial
+impossibility of the squaring of a circle proves that the spatial

 'straight' vs. 'curved' definition is not